GHDRTI/forecastalerter-lambda/README.md

 # forecastalerter-lambda
-The AWS Lambda function for handling the managing the email list
+The AWS Lambda function for managing the email list

 ### Deploy this to AWS
 `aws lambda update-function-code --function-name subscribeUserFunction --zip-file fileb:///PATH/TO/lambdaFunc.zip`